Friday, January 30, 2026

 There are moments of action, when the right wave comes and the surfer with priority spins the nose of their board around and paddles along with the rising wall.
 What these humans do on surfboards is miraculous, and you’ve probably seen that great photo of Gabriel Medina, with his finger raised and his board hovering above the surf, looking like some kind of Brazilian god/warrior.
 But, as breathtaking as they are, these moments are somehow not over-dramatized.
 A surfer gets rewarded for constructing a ride in which the turns are seamlessly connected together.
 In the same way, it seems like riding the wave, and paddling back out, and (especially) sitting there bobbing and waiting, are all part of one, larger, connected practice that seems awfully spiritual.
 There is a reason why the surfers’ meditation routines come up in the commentary so often.

 Each heat lasts 30-35 minutes (minutes can sometimes be added on if there were no rideable waves for a long stretch).
-As the clock winds down, which in other sports would be a crescendo of frantic activity, we find the surfers, still, sitting there, maybe taking a few searching paddles up the reef, but for the most part still bobbing and waiting.
+As the clock winds down, which in other sports would be a crescendo of frantic activity, we find the surfers, still, sitting there, maybe taking a few speculative paddles up the reef, but for the most part still bobbing and waiting.
 The winning wave may come, but very often it doesn’t, and there’s nothing they can do about it, and they don’t seem terribly concerned about this.
 They, like us, are subject to forces much, much more powerful than our own desires and dreams.
 No matter how many hours of work have been put in, the right wave at the right time simply might not come and the horn will sound it will be time to paddle back to shore.

 Saturday, February 17, 2024